mathiasandresen/uni-notes/docs/4-semester/SPO/05b-from-tokens-to-parse-trees.md

 # From tokens to parse trees

-The process of finding the structure in the flat stream of tokens is called **parsing**, and the mudule that performs this task is called **parser**.
+The process of finding the structure in the flat stream of tokens is called **parsing**, and the module that performs this task is called **parser**.

 Two well-known ways to parse.